What is a mucus in urine test?

 What is it used for?

 A mucus in urine test may be part of a urinalysis.
-A urinalysis may be done during a regular check-up, or your health care provider may order the test if you have signs of a urinary tract infection (UTI) or other condition that can cause mucus in urine.
+You may have a urinalysis during a routine checkup to check your general health or to monitor a medical condition.
+Your health care provider may also order the test if you have signs of a urinary tract infection (UTI) or other condition that can cause mucus in your urine.

 A urinalysis may include a visual check of your urine sample, tests for certain chemicals, and an examination under a microscope to look for certain types of cells.
 A mucus in urine test is part of a microscopic exam of urine.